Secure CheckoutPersonal information is secured with SSL technology.

 No minimum order.

-Psychosocial Aspects of Chronic Kidney Disease: Psychological Impact of Dialysis, Transplant, and Chronic Conditions provides a practical overview on the emotional and psychological states of people with renal disease, including updates on epidemiology and treatment tactics for psychosocial factors.
+Psychosocial Aspects of Chronic Kidney Disease: Exploring the Impact of CKD, Dialysis, and Transplantation on Patients provides a practical overview on the emotional and psychological states of people with renal disease, including updates on epidemiology and treatment tactics for psychosocial factors.
 Sections cover psychiatric illness in the earlier and middle stages of chronic kidney disease and discuss patients with end-stage renal disease who are treated with dialysis.
 Other topics include the psychosocial considerations of those who’ve undergone renal transplantation, the treatment of adolescents, psychosocial disparities in chronic kidney disease, end-stage renal disease, challenges in psychosocial research in renal populations, and future directions for intervention.

 - Outlines the causes and treatment of psychosocial factors affecting renal disease patients